technovangelist/katacoda-scenarios/up-and-running-serverless/04-serverless-yml.md

 Now we'll create the YAML config file for our Serverless project.

-Open your editor and create a new file called `serverless.yml`.
-Then copy the YAML content below into your editor:
+Create the serverless YAML new file: `touch ~/workshop/serverless.yml`{{execute}}.
+Then copy the YAML content below into the new file:

 ```
 service: dash-serverless-workshop